 Private health insurance

-To pay for and control medical costs, private health insurers use different care models.
-Common types include:
+Private health insurers use different care models.

 Health maintenance organizations (HMOs)